-Ever since I was a child I could draw and explore the world by pulling things apart and put them back together again.
-I found innovative ways to use alternative tools to create and repair whatever craft I was getting into.
+I grew up exploring the world by pulling things apart and put them back together again.
+I found innovative ways to use alternative tools to create and repair whatever project I was getting into.

-After searching for a new environment to continue my development.
-I joined Three Bears Media in 2006 as a Multimedia Designer, and I developed sharp skills in graphic design, photography, web development, video production and post production.
+I then joined Three Bears Media in 2006 as a Multimedia Designer, and developed sharp skills in graphic design, photography, web development, cinematography and post production.
 Many projects required flying to locations all around Australia and overseas.

-I joined the Australian Cinematographers Society in 2008 and began to offer my talents as a freelance cinematographer.
+I became a member of the Australian Cinematographers Society in 2008 and I also began to offer my talents as a freelance cinematographer.

-In 2010, I had the opportunity a setup a new onset department at Frame Set & Match, here I operated as a Digital Imaging Technician, Data Wrangler or Stereographer.
+In 2010, I had the opportunity a setup a new onset department with Frame Set & Match, here I operated as a Digital Imaging Technician, Data Wrangler and Stereographer.
 I was able to experience the best of both worlds, by working onset and in post production.
-I learned how to colour grade with systems such as Baselight and Davinci Resolve, use systems from Codex Digital, and move humongous amounts of data.
+I learned how to colour grade with systems such as Baselight and Davinci Resolve, use systems from Codex Digital, and backup enormous amounts of data.

-I have worked as a DIT on dozens of TV commercials and on the following feature length projects: Goddess, Not Suitable For Children, Devil’s Dust, Wolf Creek II, Strangerland, Manny Lewis, Ali’s Wedding, Dance Academy, Liebe, Riot, and Bruce Bereford's "Ladies In Black".
+I have worked as a Digital Imaging Technician on the following movies: Goddess, Not Suitable For Children, Devil’s Dust, Wolf Creek II, Strangerland, Manny Lewis, Ali’s Wedding, Dance Academy, Liebe, Riot, and recently working with Peter James ACS ASC CSC on Bruce Bereford's "Ladies In Black".

 Over the past ten years I have shot, lit, coloured and edited a considerable amount of projects.
 Some of the highlights include being the second unit DOP on the eye blazing zombie apocalypse ‘Wyrmwood’, working on the feature ‘Liebe’ as the A Camera Operator for Don McAlpine ACS ASC.
 And recently shooting my first feature 'Crystal Children'.